- BY DELLA HASSELLE | DHASSELLE

 The EPA didn't specifically say chloroprene from Denka would cause cancer in St. John.
 Instead, officials said in a memo that "more detailed assessments are needed" to "accurately characterize" health risks.

 Robert Taylor, who founded the group Concerned Citizens of St. John and has been working with the environmental network, has for the past year been telling Parish Council members that the plant unfairly "poisons" his neighborhood, located directly behind the plant.
 But he's not just worried about himself.

 "That plant right here is doing this to the whole parish," Taylor said.

 Although the EPA risk estimates are alarming, local and state officials have largely taken a "wait and see" approach as monitoring proceeds and as the plant continues its upgrades.

-They note that chloroprene has been been produced at the same site in LaPlace for the past 48 years.
+They note that chloroprene has been produced at the same site in LaPlace for the past 48 years.

 Department of Environmental Quality officials repeatedly have said that residents shouldn't panic, noting that, although chloroprene levels fluctuate, sometimes the sites show none at all.

 The New Orleans Advocate calculated that at some of the monitoring locations, there is no detectable concentration of chloroprene in the air a third of the time.

 "There is no smoking gun in St. John Parish," DEQ spokesman Greg Langley said.
 He pointed to an assessment by the organization’s toxicologist, Dr. June Sutherlin, saying that neither the Louisiana Environmental Action Network nor Concerned Citizens of St. John has "adequate monitoring data" to estimate "potential long-term exposure concentrations."